WANGYINGYU/Occupancy-SLAM/README.md

 #### Odometry (Option)

 $m \times 3$ matrix with the same format as poses.
-In addtion, this input must be increments.
+In addition, this input must be in increments format.

 ### Parameters Setting

-Set parameters in `MyStruct.cpp`.
-Refer to the comments in the file for the effect of each parameter.
+Set parameters in `config.txt`.
+Refer to the comments in `MyStruct.cpp` for the effect of each parameter.

 ## Citation

-If you find our work useful to your research, please cite fllowing paper:
+If you find our work useful to your research, please cite the following paper:

 ```